axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

 <p>Businesses fit <em>every one</em> of theses observations,</p>

 <h1>Businesses Are Dictatorships</h1>
- <p>Businesses fit surprisingly well in Havel&rsquo;s framework and this means that democracies are based on dictatorships called businesses.
+ <p>Businesses fit surprisingly well in Havel&rsquo;s framework.
+This means that <em>democracies are based on dictatorships</em> called businesses.
 We have an intuitive feeling that "my government is not a business" and we go back and forth on it and struggle to keep a balance.
 The RADICAL model would convert the dictatorships called busisseness into companies that operate more like democracies.
 People who learn to own a company as co-owners would know how to co-own their governamce.</p>
  <table>
   <tr>
    <th><p>Huge<br>Power<br>Block</p></th>